robertochiaiese/financial-elt-dwh/README.md

 4. **Interactive Visual Analysis with Plotly**
    Automatically generates dynamic candlestick + volume charts, enabling fast interpretation of market movements.

+---
+## Business need

+Financial analysts, traders, and individual investors often face a recurring problem: they have access to raw market data, but not to meaningful insight.
+Numbers alone don’t answer the questions that actually guide decisions:

+- **Is the stock trending up or down?**
+- **Was today unusually volatile?**
+- **Does trading volume confirm the price movement?**
+- **How does today compare to last week or last month?**

+## Data Sources

+### Alpha Vantage — TIME_SERIES_DAILY_ADJUSTED

+   - Stock price OHLC values

+   - Adjusted close

+   - Trading volume

+   - Timestamps

+### Local Supporting Data

+dimdates.csv → custom date dimension

 ## Project Structure
 ```tree